Eberechi Eze Q&A: How Arsenal beat Tottenham Hotspur to Crystal Palace winger and what he can bring to Emirates

 It leaves Gunners fans delighted, their left-wing problems seemingly sorted and Spurs supporters, naturally, in a state of shock at losing out on a major summer signing to their closest rivals.

-How has it all played out so far, and what next for Arsenal, Spurs and Eze?
+How has it all played out so far, and what's next for Arsenal, Spurs and Eze?

 How did Tottenham lose out on Eze so late in the day?